-Hemosiderin — a protein that stores iron in the body — can accumulate under the skin and in major organs.
-As a result, you may notice yellow, brown, or black staining or bruising.
+Hemosiderin — a protein compound that stores iron in your tissues — can accumulate under your skin.
+As a result, you may notice yellow, brown, or black staining or a bruiselike appearance.
 Stains most often appear on the lower leg, sometimes covering the space between your knee and ankle.

 This happens because of hemoglobin, a protein molecule that contains iron.
 The hemoglobin in your red blood cells is responsible for carrying oxygen from your lungs to other tissues.
-When red blood cells die, the hemoglobin releases iron.
-The iron is then converted into hemosiderin and can be stored in your tissues beneath the skin, causing hemosiderin staining.
+When red blood cells break down, the hemoglobin releases iron.
+The trapped iron is then stored as hemosiderin in tissues beneath your skin, causing visible hemosiderin staining.

-Hemosiderin staining occurs when red blood cells die, causing hemoglobin to trigger hemosiderin production.
-Your body’s white blood cells, or immune system cells, can clear up the excess iron and hemosiderin released into the skin.
-But there are some medical conditions that can prevent this process, resulting in a stain.
+Hemosiderin staining occurs when red blood cells are broken down, causing hemoglobin to be stored as hemosiderin.
+Your white blood cells, or immune system cells, can clear up some of the excess iron released into your skin.
+But there are some medical conditions that can overwhelm this process, resulting in a stain.

 - cardiovascular disease